 Some works are clearly both Māori and digital, like Rongotai Lomas’s animation, Te Ika a Maui, and Maureen Lander and John Fairclough's Digital Strings and Binary Strings, an immersive black-light installation that renders traditional string games in a Tron-like aesthetic.
 Cross-referencing tukutuku and minimalism, Peter Robinson’s print depicts binary computer code of 0s and 1s.
 Perhaps 1 and 0 refer to ‘Io’, the supreme being in Māori cosmology.
 Meanwhile, Shane Cotton’s paintings evoke the gravity-free space of the computer screen.
 Some inclusions are more oblique, like Michael Parekowhai’s carved wooden cupid sculptures, Castor and Pollux, named after the Gemini twins in the night sky.
 Painted white, as if marble, they resemble kitsch garden decorations.

 The show is staged simultaneously at City Gallery and Pataka.
 Both venues feature the same artists, but with different works.
-These physical spaces are linked by a CD ROM, which acts as a shared virtual exhibition space.
+These physical spaces are linked by a CD-ROM, which acts as a shared virtual exhibition space.
 It includes an interview with Wayne Youle, excerpts of Dean Hapeta’s rapumentary Ngatahi, and music videos by Voodoo Chile, Mika, and Wai 100%.
-The CD ROM also includes Keri Whaitiri’s sound work Wish You Were Here … Kxx, which features aural ‘postcards’ from a New Zealander living in New York.
+The CD-ROM also includes Keri Whaitiri’s sound work Wish You Were Here … Kxx, which features aural ‘postcards’ from a New Zealander living in New York.
 Whaitiri provides an email address, so visitors can sign up to receive them.
 Cyberspace becomes a new forum for kōrero.
-Designed by Oktober and Eyework, the CD Rom plays at City Gallery throughout the show.
+The CD-ROM plays at City Gallery throughout the show.